Zionismis/Zionismis.github.io/_posts/2017-8-8-self-help-for-the-jewish-people.md

 title: Self Help for the Jewish People
 ---

-Zach is a good writer and so he will write good things in this space.
+We are good writers and so we will write good things in this space.